Sheena Rijwani

 • Follow the decision-makers of your target accounts on LinkedIn and Twitter.
 Engage with their content and start a conversation to get a first-hand insight into their challenges.

-You can use Social Intelligence for both engaging with your target accounts and understanding their challenges.
-Doing so will help you incorporate personalization with accuracy, increasing the chances of response and conversion.
+You can use Social Intelligence to engage with your target accounts and understand their challenges.
+This will help you incorporate personalization accurately, increasing the chances of response and conversion.

 Conclusion

-Account-Based Marketing is often seen as something advanced or overwhelming to carry out but in fact, it’s one of the most effective marketing strategies to adopt.
-With B2B, you want to appeal to other businesses that involve a number of decision-makers.
+Account-based marketing is often seen as something advanced or overwhelming to carry out, but it’s one of the most effective marketing strategies to adopt.
+With B2B, you want to appeal to other businesses that involve several decision-makers.
 Going past all of that and ensuring your efforts yield results is what ABM will help you achieve.

-There’s nothing more disheartening than spending your time on lead generation and trying to convert unqualified leads.
-ABM ensures you’re targeting the accounts which can turn into long-term loyal customers.
-Not only does this ensure recurring work, but also increased revenue.
+There’s nothing more disheartening than spending time on lead generation and trying to convert unqualified leads.
+ABM ensures you’re targeting accounts that can turn into long-term loyal customers.
+This ensures recurring work and increased revenue.

 Sources